-The sales of cosmetic products are rising in China.
-Indeed, the consumers, specially the young ones, pay more and more attention to their health and are more interested in cosmetics.
+The sales of cosmetic products are rising in China, especially online!
+Indeed, the consumers, especially the young ones, pay more and more attention to their health and are more interested in cosmetics.

 Why the perfumes’ market is booming in China